Hiking & Greenway Trails in Raleigh, N.C.

 Art to Heart Corridor

-Beginning at the North Carolina Museum of Art (where parking and admission to the museum are free) and ending in downtown Raleigh, this 5.9-mile trail winds through the museum’s beautiful 164-acre park, passes behind Meredith College, cuts through the main campus at North Carolina State University, zips by Pullen Park and finishes in the heart of the city just outside of the Duke Energy Center for the Performing Arts.
+Beginning at the North Carolina Museum of Art (where parking and admission to the museum are free) and ending in downtown Raleigh, this 5.9-mile trail winds through the museum’s beautiful 164-acre park, passes behind Meredith College, cuts through the main campus at North Carolina State University, zips by Pullen Park and finishes in the heart of the city just outside of the Martin Marietta Center for the Performing Arts.
 If done in reverse, cyclists and runners can continue past the museum for an additional 2.3 miles to the Reedy Creek Rd. entrance of William B. Umstead State Park.